 This is always a concern for gamers.
 We all want the best performance out of our gaming laptops without frying the parts.

 And since the temperature is a big factor in most laptops, each part, especially the CPU and GPU, are designed to throttle automatically when it reaches the maximum temperature allowed.

-This means that these parts will automatically cut down its performance to cool down and preserve its life span.
+This means that these parts will automatically cut down their performance to cool down and preserve their life span.

 Since gaming laptops perform faster than regular laptops, it also consumes more power and therefore produces more heat.
-Which is why today, cooling or thermal solutions is now one of the main features that each company offers.
+This is why today, cooling or thermal solutions are now one of the main features that each company offers.

 Each brand has its own uniquely designed cooling solutions to allow efficient airflow and maximum performance among its products.